On finite quotients of surface braid groups having order at most $127$: Introduction

-For every choice of $b$ and $k$, surface braid groups are finitely presented, and several presentations appear in the literature (e.g. \cite{Bir69, Scott70, Bel04, GG04}).
-These groups play a relevant role in low-dimensional topology and related fields, bridging ideas from algebraic topology, geometric topology, and algebraic geometry.
+Let $\Sigma_b$ be a compact Riemann surface of genus $b$.
+We write $\mathsf{P}_2(\Sigma_b)$ for the pure braid group on two strands of $\Sigma_b$, defined as the fundamental group $\pi_1(\Sigma_b \times \Sigma_b - \Delta)$, where $\Delta \subset \Sigma_b \times \Sigma_b$ is the diagonal.
+Surface braid groups are finitely presented for every choice of $b$, and several presentations appear in the literature, see for instance \cite{Bir69, Scott70, Bel04, GG04}; they play a relevant role in low-dimensional topology and related fields, bridging ideas from algebraic topology, geometric topology, and algebraic geometry.

+Surface braid groups $\mathsf{P}_2(\Sigma_b)$ are residually $p$-finite for all primes $p$, see \cite[pp. 1481--1490]{BarBel09}.
+The present work, together with our previous papers on this topic, aims at an explicit classification of some of their finite quotients, motivated by geometric considerations.